elizaOS/characterfile/README.md

 Note that the arguments are optional and will be prompted for if not provided.

+## Chat Export Processing

+Process WhatsApp chat exports to create character profiles.

+You can run chats2character directly from your command line with no downloads:

+npx chats2character -f path/to/chat.txt -u "Username"
+npx chats2character -d path/to/chats/dir -u "John Doe"

+Or if you have cloned the repo:

+npm install
+node scripts/chats2character.js -f path/to/chat.txt -u "Username"
+node scripts/chats2character.js -d path/to/chats/dir -u "John Doe"

+Options:
+-u, --user           Target username as it appears in chats (use quotes for names with spaces) -f, --file           Path to single chat export file -d, --dir            Path to directory containing chat files -i, --info           Path to JSON file containing additional user information -l, --list           List all users found in chats --openai [api_key]   Use OpenAI model (optionally provide API key) --claude [api_key]   Use Claude model (default, optionally provide API key)

+Examples:
+# Provide API key directly:
+npx chats2character -d whatsapp/chats --openai sk-...
+npx chats2character -d whatsapp/chats --claude sk-...

+# Use stored/cached API key:
+npx chats2character -d whatsapp/chats --openai
+npx chats2character -d whatsapp/chats --claude

+The script will look for API keys in the following order:
+1. Command line argument if provided
+2. Environment variables (OPENAI_API_KEY or CLAUDE_API_KEY)
+3. Cached keys in ~/.eliza/.env
+4. Prompt for key if none found

+Example user info file (info.txt):
+The user is a mother of two, currently living in Madrid.
+She works as a high school teacher and has been teaching mathematics for over 15 years.
+She's very active in the school's parent association and often organizes educational events.
+In her free time, she enjoys gardening and cooking traditional Spanish recipes.

+The file should be a plain text file with descriptive information about the user.
+This information helps provide context to better understand and analyze the chat messages.

+The script will:
+1. Extract messages from the specified user
+2. Process content in chunks
+3. Generate a character profile
+4. Save results to character.json

+Note: WhatsApp chat exports should be in .txt format with standard WhatsApp export formatting:
+[timestamp] Username: message

+For usernames with spaces, make sure to use quotes:
+[timestamp] John Doe: message

 # License

 The license is the MIT license, with slight modifications so that users are not required to include the full license in their own software.
 See [LICENSE](LICENSE) for more details.